One Pan Italian Chicken Breasts

 1. Toss the potatoes with oil and the rest of the seasoning.
 Lay the potatoes and Italian chicken breasts on your one pan.
 Since the asparagus cooks much faster than the chicken and potatoes, leave it off for now.
 We’ll be adding it to the sheet in a bit!

-2. Push the potatoes over to one side, turning so they brown evenly while they roast.
+2. Add the asparagus.
+Push the potatoes over to one side, turning so they brown evenly while they roast.
 Add the asparagus to the baking sheet and drizzle with the remaining oil, then pop it back into the oven to finish!

 • Safe Cooking Temperature of Chicken: Chicken should be cooked to a minimum of 165° F, per USDA.
 Use a meat thermometer to check the internal temperature.

 Pop the sheet pan out of the oven, season with a little salt and pepper, and dig in!
-Honestly, that’s how easy it is!
+Honestly, this is such an easy sheet pan dinner!

 Top down of a sheet-an topped with cooked seasoned chicken breasts, roasted potatoes, and asparagus.